scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 ### Secrets

-You can requests a secret injection into the container beign launched by the task by passing the reference to the backend with the `secrets` task parameters.
+You can request a secret injection into the container being launched by the task by passing the reference to the backend with the `secrets` task parameters.

 ```python
 secrets = ["my-secret"]